 Once you connect everything to your computer, download/open Audacity to record your live interviews or solo podcast.

-*Recording remotely?
-Check out this article: Record Your Remote Podcast Interviews in Studio Quality
+Want to Record Your Remote Interviews in Studio Quality?

 - FREE Podcast Launch Checklist: Launch your podcast in 21 simple steps!